TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/05_lesson/lesson.md

 ## Instructor's Notes

 1. **Quiz**
-    * Have students start working on Quiz
+    * Have students start working on Quiz.
 2. **Lesson**
 	* Talk about how to read code in a loop (you can use something of your choice or the [Coding Example])
 	* Go over debugging practices for loops.